andrezgz/slicedom/reference/Perl-Unicode.md

 - `/d` is the old, problematic, pre-5.14 **D**efault character set behavior.
 Its only use is to force that old behavior.
 - `/l` sets the character set to that of whatever **L**ocale is in effect at the time of the execution of the pattern match.
 - `/u` sets the character set to **U**nicode.
-- `/a` modifier, may be useful. ==It also sets the character set to Unicode, BUT adds several restrictions for **A**SCII-safe matching.==
+- `/a` modifier, may be useful. <mark>It also sets the character set to Unicode, BUT adds several restrictions for **A**SCII-safe matching.</mark>

 At any given time, exactly one of these modifiers is in effect.
 Their existence allows Perl to keep the originally compiled behavior of a regular expression, regardless of what rules are in effect when it is actually executed.
 And if it is interpolated into a larger regex, the original's rules continue to apply to it, and don't affect the other parts.

-==The `/l` and `/u` modifiers are automatically selected for regular expressions compiled within the scope of various pragmas, and we recommend that in general, you use those pragmas instead of specifying these modifiers explicitly.== For one thing, the modifiers affect only pattern matching, and do not extend to even any replacement done, whereas using the pragmas gives consistent results for all appropriate operations within their scopes.
+<mark>The `/l` and `/u` modifiers are automatically selected for regular expressions compiled within the scope of various pragmas, and we recommend that in general, you use those pragmas instead of specifying these modifiers explicitly.</mark> For one thing, the modifiers affect only pattern matching, and do not extend to even any replacement done, whereas using the pragmas gives consistent results for all appropriate operations within their scopes.
 For example,

 ```perl
 s/foo/\Ubar/il